 Substitutions & Variations

-I haven't tried it, but I really think you could make this soup many different ways by varying the main vegetable.
+- Squash, Sweet Potato and Other Vegetables - You could make this soup many different ways by varying the main vegetable.
 Swap the carrots for sweet potatoes, butternut squash, or cauliflower and keep all the other flavors the same.
-Leave a comment and let me know if you try it!
+You could also do a combination of carrot and winter squash (such as butternut squash) or sweet potato.
+Just measure 4 cups of the chopped vegetables you use.

 - Vegetarian - This carrot ginger chickpea soup is a great meatless meal, still hearty and full of protein.
 It's almost vegan, just sub the honey with agave, maple syrup or a bit of sugar.